nrkramer/Stonkboard/README.md

 ```

 ### Watchlist

+First, the server looks for the file pointed to by the environment variable `WATCHLIST_FILE`.
+By default `start.sh` has this set to "watchlist.json".

 Second, change the `watchlist.json` to include whatever tickers you're interested in.
 The more tickers, the more quote data is pulled every minute during market hours.
 Any ticker with `"chart": true` set will pull chart data during market hours.
 The empty dictionary for tickers not using chart data is mandatory.
 Example:
 ```json